Beamanator/Just-To-Learn/react-native/README.md

                 - Make sure you click `Install Build Tools 23.0.1 and sync project`
                 - This will download and install Android SDK Build-Tools 23.0.1
             - If you also see a `Android Gradle plugin update recommended` reminder, just click `Don't remind me again for this project`. **NOTE**: I needed to upgrade gradle (see last step), so maybe this step is not recommended.
+                - The message also might read `To take advantage of all the latest features (such as Instant Run), improvements and security fixes, we strongly recommend that you update the Android Gradle plugin to version 3.1.3 and Gradle to version 4.4.`
         - Create an Android Emulator
             - First, go to `Tools` -> `AVD Manager` (may be under `Android` menu)
             - Click `Create Virtual Device`